 Since January, we have used similar techniques to plan three other trips.
-We’ve had some level of success with each endeavour but it has varied.
+We’ve had some level of success with each endeavor, but it has varied.
 The main takeaway is that we never would have had any level of success had we not put ourselves out there and actively sought sponsorships.

-Before you ask, we’re not yet travelling 100% for free, and I’m not sure we ever will.
+Before you ask, we’re not yet traveling 100% for free, and I’m not sure we ever will.
 We’re still testing the waters and learning as we go.
 Which reminds me – I have some hotels in Romania to email.